LynetteMK/VAWG/README.md

 ### Overview
-An introduction to what VAWG is.
+An introduction to what python is.

 #### Learn the basics
-An outline of the most prevalent forms of VAWG.
+the basic thing things you should learn when it comes to python.

 #### Beginner Tutorials: